kailash-manasarovar/statement/docs/timeline/2025/september.md

     - The time we sat together in class and [I believed he was fundamentally on my side and conspiring with me against Domingo](../2023/february.md#plot-awareness).
 My words on that evening upset him; he understood what I was doing and the way I rewrote the nature of the conspiracy felt right to him.
     - The time not long after when I remember waking up in my bed at home and he was [crying in my arms](../2023/march.md#dreaming-of-the-trumpet-teacher).
     - There was another time I saw him in class for a minute or two, and I was delighted to see him again - now I understand it was unexpectedly - and I smiled and he ignored me, looking sad and downwards, as I said goodbye and left for the evening.
-    - Then, when the attraction-trick stopped working so well, I guess, and they decided to [wheel him out again](../2023/december.md#the-trumpet-teacher-has-a-brother) so I could be re-triggered, and I thought it was his twin brother!
+    - Then, when the attraction-trick stopped working so well, I guess, and they decided to [wheel him out again](../2023/december.md#the-trumpet-teacher-has-a-brother) so I could be re-triggered, and I thought it was the trumpet teacher's twin brother!

 - This is the man I was convinced I loved and who loved me back.

     ![The real trumpet teacher](../../content/images/hornero/hh1.png)

 - This is an old picture, the man is about 10 years older now.
-However, this younger picture demonstrates the likeness between him and the [next bloke I mention](#mark-from-english-class-in-2013) who must be related somehow.
+However, this younger picture demonstrates the likeness between him and the [next bloke I mention](#mark-from-english-class-in-2013) who must be a family relation of some sort.
 - I wonder if the gypsies made sure that one of the men would be someone I was strongly attracted to in order for the trick to work?
 - Did they examine our astrological charts or consult a witch?
 - It would not surprise me.